Masterchef: The Professionals 2022 - how to watch BBC One cooking show & entire cast

 Masterchef: The Professionals 2022 - Meet the contestants & how to watch BBC One cooking series

-32 ambitious chefs will take part in the new BBC One series of Masterchef: The Professionals
+Masterchef: The Professionals has returned to BBC One with 32 ambitious chefs looking to impress

-Masterchef: The Professionals returns to BBC One with a brand new series where a new batch of cooks vye to impress in the kitchen.
-With new judge Anna Haugh, casting her eyes on proceedings, these ambitious chefs will need to pull out all the stops to make it through each round.
+Masterchef: The Professionals is back with a brand new series where a batch of cooks vye to impress the judges.
+New face on the panel, Anna Haugh, will cast her eyes on proceedings, while the ambitious chefs pull out all the stops to make it through each round.

-The professional cooking show offers 32 chefs aged 20 or above the chance to cook in the world’s very best restaurants.
-Michelin-starred chef Marcus Wareing will judge the new series alongside Anna Hauge - who is taking over from Monica Galetti.
+32 chefs aged 20 or above will have the chance to cook in the world’s very best restaurants.
+The new season will be judged by Michelin-starred chef Marcus Wareing alongside Anna Hauge - who is taking over from Monica Galetti.

 Anna said: “I’m thrilled to join the MasterChef judging team and meet new chefs on new adventures.
 I’ll be judging the same way I judge my own chefs in my kitchen - I’ll be firm but fair and my expectations are high.
 I cannot wait to see what this year’s competition is going to bring.”

-Gregg Wallace also returns to the panel as the only judge still present since the original series in 2008.
+Long-term judge Gregg Wallace also returns to the panel.
 He said: “What a thrill to get these kitchen doors open again and welcome a new generation of professional contenders.
 I’m ready to be dazzled and ultimately reveal the next incredible cooking talent.”

 Most Popular